eva-takou/Optimal_Generation_Photonic_Graphs_Public/README.md

 Evangelia Takou

 # License
-This project is licensed under GPL-3.0 - see the license file for details.
+This project is licensed under GPL-3.0 - see the [LICENSE.md](LICENSE.md) file for details.